 Our professional preparations include:

-• A large pool of reasoning timed practice Abstract Reasoning, Verbal Reasoning, Numerical Sequences & Mechanical Reasoning tests).
+• A large pool of reasoning timed practice FRV tailored with real timers - Abstract Reasoning, Verbal Reasoning, Numerical Calculations & Mechanical Comprehension tests.

-• Based on WTS Pearson VUE's test questions.
+• Based on real WST Pearson VUE's test questions.

-• Step by step solutions at the end of each test.
+• Step by step answer explanations at the end of each test.

 • Test scores in comparison to others.